MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 Some things to mention before we get into the body of this guide.

+### Broken Skills

+Outpost Management will stop working when you transition to the next NG+.
+The current workaround requires console commands, disabling achievements:

+1. player.removeperk 0023826F
+2. player.addperk 0023826F (once for each level)

+You can get by without Outpost Management 4 but the industrial expansions for Advanced Reactor Production (specifically the Vytinium Fuel Rod produciton line) require more than 3 cargo links for a few key hubs.

 ### Nice Outpost Starter

 Here's a standard habitat I like to install just for the RP flavour.
 It has a two-storey hab from which two round habs are joined, stacked on top of each other.
 One hab is the "accommodations" and the other ("hydroponic" glass-walled hab) will be the observation deck.